-At Kirk’s Fly Shop, we see a number of older fishermen coming in to stock up on new lures or to replace their lines or waders.
+At our Colorado fly shop, we see a number of older fishermen coming in to stock up on new lures or to replace their lines or waders.
 When asked when they started fishing, many of them tell us they started as a child, and have pursued this hobby most of their lives.
 While fishing may not have the same attraction as the newest cell phone or game system, kids can often benefit from learning to fish at a young age.
-Here are a few ways kids may benefit from fishing:
+Here are 4 reasons why your should take your kids fishing:

 Getting them outdoors and away from technology.
 At Kirk’s, we believe everyone benefits from a healthy dose of fresh air.
 Getting your kids outside and exposing them to a new hobby allows them to step away from the computer screen and learn to appreciate nature.

-These are just a few of the reasons Kirk’s Fly Shop strongly encourages kids to pick up a fishing rod.
-Our fly fishing class will teach even the most inexperienced angler the basics of rigging, casting, and knot tying.
+These are just a few of the reasons Kirks Flyshop strongly encourages kids to pick up a fishing rod.
+Our Colorado fly fishing instruction will teach even the most inexperienced angler the basics of rigging, casting, and knot tying.
 Turn it into a fun day out with your kids and learn a new sport together.